 Federal Perkins Loan

-Selection of recipients for this federal student loan is based upon information contained in the FAFSA and funding limitations within the program.
-Repayment of the loan may extend over a 10-year period.
-Repayment begins nine months after the borrower ceases to be enrolled in a degree program at least half time.
-The loan bears a 5% interest rate on the unpaid balance of the principal, which starts to accrue at the beginning of the repayment period.
-Special deferment and cancellation privileges are available.
-Students are informed of the provisions and responsibilities associated with these loans in the first and final years of their enrollment through online entrance and exit interview counseling.
+Selection of recipients for this federal student loan is based upon information contained in your FAFSA and funding limitations within the program.
+Recipients are generally Pell Grant-eligible.You will be informed of the provisions and responsibilities associated with these loans in the first and final years of your enrollment through online entrance and exit interview counseling.

-The William D. Ford Federal Direct Subsidized Loan is a low interest loan given by the federal government that pays the accumulated interest while the student is in school.
-Borrowers begin repayment of both the principal and interest six months after graduation, withdrawal from school, or dropping to less than half-time enrollment status.
+The low-interest Federal Direct Subsidized Loan pays the accumulated interest while you are in school.
+Loan repayment of both the principal and interest begins six months after graduation, withdrawal from school, or dropping to less than half-time enrollment status.

-Students who are not eligible for need-based aid can borrow unsubsidized Federal Direct Loans.
-The student is responsible for paying all the interest on the loan, which accrues during enrollment and continues through repayment.
+If you are ineligible for need-based aid, you can borrow unsubsidized Federal Direct Loans.
+You are responsible for paying all the interest on the loan, which accrues during enrollment and continues through repayment.

-All first time borrowers must complete a Master Promissory Note and loan entrance counseling online.
-Students will be provided details by the Office of Financial Aid.
+All first-time borrowers must complete a Master Promissory Note and loan entrance counseling online.
+The Office of Financial Aid will provide details.